-As I talked about in a recent post, lately I feel like I’ve been fighting a losing battle with dieting and fitness.
-I’ve been on some sort of ‘diet’ or ‘cut’ for nine months while also following an intense gym routine on the side.
-I love eating well and I love working out, those things won’t change, but I think there comes a time when you just need a break, whether you feel you deserve one or not.
+Lately I feel like I’ve been fighting a losing battle with dieting and fitness.
+I’ve been on some sort of diet for nine months, while also following an intense gym routine on the side.
+It’s been great, but I think there comes a time when you just need a break, whether you feel you deserve one or not.

-I don’t think you necessarily need to take months out, unless you have to, because that will no doubt undo some of the progress that you’ve spent God knows how long making ― but it is perfectly ok to take a week or even two weeks to relax, give your body a break, and reassess your goals.
-It’s up to you when you take a break and how long you rest for, but I really believe you should just listen to your body.
+I don’t think you necessarily need to take months out, unless you have to, but it is perfectly ok to take a week or two to relax, give your body a break, and reassess your goals.
 If you’re tired and lacking motivation, maybe you need a break.
 If you’re not seeing results, maybe you need a break.
 If you find you’re stressed and it’s affecting things like work or your social life, then maybe you need a break.
 We can’t all be on top of our game all of the time.

 As this post goes live I’ll be landing back in the UK after a twelve day trip to Mexico.
 During this time I will have completely let my hair down, with minimal training and a diet which, well, it’s all inclusive so I think that says it all really.
 Will I have gained weight?
 Absolutely.
-And will I have lost any definition that I had when I left Gatwick?
-Of course!
-But that’s ok, because I needed that break, and if you can’t relax on holiday, when can you?
-I hold my hands up and say that I over did it, but when you’re in that moment, panicking over the state of your ‘bikini body’, it’s impossible to realise just how absorbed you’ve become.
+But that’s fine, because I needed that break, and if you can’t relax on holiday when can you?